 Consular Report of Death Abroad

 The Consular Report of Death Abroad is a document, in English, that is based upon the Malian death certificate; it provides essential facts about the death, disposition of remains, and custody of the estate of the deceased American.
-The report is generally used in legal proceedings in U.S. as proof of death.
+The report is generally used in legal proceedings in the U.S. as proof of death.

-The report is sent it to the next-of-kin and/or the legal representative to help settle estate matters.
+The report is sent to the next-of-kin and/or the legal representative to help settle estate matters.
 We will send up to ten certified copies at the time of death free of charge.

 If you require more certified copies at any time, they can be obtained through the Department of State, Passport Services, Correspondence Branch.
-Please click here, for information about how to make a request is available.
+Please click here, for information about how to make a request for additional certified copies.